 Go for boots that are shoe shaped.
 Sporty boots.
 Don’t expect to go as far in boots as you did in shoes.
 It’s far more stressful on your body so stop when your body tells you to.
 It isn’t smart to overtrain until you get to BUD/S. I personally flirt with the line between hard work and overtraining injuries.
 So far I’ve stayed “healthy”.
 (No injuries that took more than my scheduled rest day to heal.)

 To increase stamina, do things that put stress on your stamina.
 If you want to be able to jog longer, then force your self to jog a little longer every time you go out.
 Go for at least 30 miles per week.
 Anything less is a slow train wreck to failure.

 Half-marathons should be no problem for you.

 SEALs are still very much the primary amphibious warfare option.
-Obviously OIF and OEF are all sand, but NSW never decreased the amphibious capabilities to that end.
+Obviously OIF and OEF are almost all land and air warfare, but NSW never decreased the amphibious capabilities to that end.

 SEA… AIR… LAND.

 They’re two vastly different career choices.
 It depends on what type of work you want to do.
 If you’re asking which is better… I don’t get into those debates.
 If you’re asking which of the two I’d go with….
 I’d say Army SF.
 18 Delta is close to my heart… and mind.